-The Curriculum
+8.1 The Curriculum

 All subjects and all teachers can and do contribute to personal development simply by their interaction with pupils during lessons.
-However, certain subjects such RE in the middle school, PSHE, Citizenship, Social Skills, Work Skills, English, American Literature, Drama, History/Humanities, and Sport have, by their subject matter, a particular contribution to make.
+However, certain subjects such as PSHE, Citizenship, Social Skills, Career Development, English, American Literature, Drama, History/Humanities, and PE lessons have, by their subject matter, a particular contribution to make to the overall spiritual, moral, social and cultural development in the teaching of students.